arbyste/jp-mining-note/docs/docs/changingcardtype.md

 You may want to change the card type of many existing cards all at once.
-For example, you may have cards imported into JPMN, or cards that were simply not created by Yomichan in the first place.
+For example, you may have cards imported into JPMN, or cards that were simply not created by Yomitan in the first place.

 !!! warning
     As always, before mass editing your collection, please